 Investment management costs: Determining investment management costs for internally managed assets is not a straightforward process.
-In addition to all investment management costs for portfolio management, it may also involve a pro-rata share of overhead and other related costs and fees, including data valuation fees, investment research services, custodian fees, pro-rata share of overhead such as building and utilities, allocation of non-investment department expenses such as human resources, communications, and technology, and performance measurement and compliance services.
-These investment management costs must be deducted when calculating net-offees returns.
+In addition to all investment management costs for portfolio management, it may also involve a pro rata share of overhead and other related costs and fees, including data valuation fees, investment research services, custodian fees, pro rata share of overhead (such as building and utilities), allocation of non-investment department expenses (such as human resources, communications, and technology), and performance measurement and compliance services.
+These investment management costs must be deducted when calculating net-of-fees returns.

-The various returns that a plan sponsor may calculate are as follows:
+The various returns that an asset owner may calculate are as follows:

-Full gross-of-fees return: This is the return on investments, and reflects the deduction of only transaction costs.
-The full gross-of-fees return may only be presented as supplemental information because it does not reflect the deduction of investment management fees paid that are imbedded within the externally managed pooled fund asset values or paid for the management outside of the pooled fund.
+Full gross-of-fees return: This is the return on investments and reflects the deduction of only transaction costs.
+The full gross-of-fees return may be presented only as supplemental information because it does not reflect the deduction of investment management fees paid that are embedded in the externally managed pooled fund asset values or paid for the management outside of the pooled fund.

-Gross-of-fees return: This is the return on investments reduced by imbedded investment management fees for externally managed pooled funds, as well as any other investment management fees paid for the management outside of the pooled fund, if any.
+Gross-of-fees return: This is the return on investments reduced by embedded investment management fees for externally managed pooled funds, as well as any other investment management fees paid for the management of the pooled fund, even if the payment is made from other assets and payments do not flow through the pooled fund.
 Investment management fees paid to externally managed separate accounts are not deducted in the gross-of-fees return.